The Communities of Practice (CoPs)

 To offer an improved access to justice in Uganda, the use of ICT has been adopted by the government.
 At the same time, the civil society innovated various tools such as websites and web-based applications that aimed at enhancing justice.

-Strategic Response International (SRI) is developing a tool for tracking and monitoring violations to provide a detailed, accurate, and verifiable info-pact in respect of incidents of COVID-19 linked human rights violations in Uganda to be projected on a live interactive tracker map. humanrightsviolations.app
+Strategic Response International (SRI) developed a tool for tracking and monitoring violations to provide a detailed, accurate, and verifiable info-pact in respect of incidents of COVID-19 linked human rights violations in Uganda to be projected on a live interactive tracker map. humanrightsviolations.app

 Socio-economic factors play an important role in the uneven distribution of ICT facilitating human rights violations.
 Hence, supporting Human Rights Defenders is on our agenda.